 We were a bit worried if we’d find enough snow in Salla as Easter was quite late this year, after mid-April.
 Already at approaching our destination, our worries were gone: there was lots and lots of snow and more was falling down from the sky.

 Salla is a less popular than many other places in Finnish Lapland, maybe because it’s not so easy to access it without a car.
 The closest airports are Kuusamo and Rovaniemi, from where it’s possible to take a bus.
 However, it is about 10 kilometers from Sallatunturi village to the nearest grocery store, and there’s only a few restaurants, so it would not be the most convenient solution to travel there without a car.
+Other excellent options in Lapland include Saariselkä and Urho Kekkonen National Park, and Ylläs-Pallastunturi National Park with Pallas in the northern and Ylläs in the southern end of the national park.
+Ruka in Kuusamo is another great skiing destination in Northern Finland if you prefer to stay south from the Arctic Circle.

 Top 5 tips to Salla